We are ISA, the Socio-Environmental Institute

 The Return of the Panará to Iriri @Pedro Martinelli

-First group from Panará leaves the Xingu Indigenous Park | Pedro Martinelli
+First group of Panará leaves the Xingu Indigenous Park | Pedro Martinelli

 www.amazoniasocioambiental.org